Alexander Li Cohen, MD, PhD

 Principal Investigator

-Assistant Professor of Neurology, Harvard Medical School · Director, Data Organization Collaborative Service (DoCS), Boston Children's Hospital
+Assistant Professor of Neurology, Harvard Medical School · Director, Laboratory of Translational Neuroimaging and Data Organization Collaborative Service (DoCS), Rosamund Stone Zander Translational Neuroscience Center, Boston Children's Hospital · Data Coordination Director, ARIA Impact Network

-His current research focuses on identifying which brain circuits are involved in specific symptoms seen in neurodevelopmental disorders using network neuroimaging techniques and coming up with ways to modulate these brain circuits with non-invasive neuromodulation such as TMS and real-time fMRI neurofeedback.
-His work has been supported by the Child Neurology Foundation Shields Award, a K23 from the NIMH, and soon by a Simons Foundation Bridge to Independence Award.
-He also continues to care for patients in the Autism Spectrum Center and Behavioral Neurology Clinic as part of the new multidisciplinary Brain, Mind, and Behavior Center at Two Brookline Place.
+His current research focuses on bedside-to-bedside translation by studying patients with brain lesions that lead to specific symptoms also seen in neurodevelopmental disorders like autism and ADHD and testing ways to modulate these brain circuits with non-invasive neuromodulation such as TMS and real-time fMRI neurofeedback.
+His work has been supported by the Child Neurology Foundation, the NIMH, the Simons Foundation Autism Research Initiative (SFARI), and the TSC Alliance.

 Selected publications